gnlinuz/fanController/README.md

-Fan control with Microchip PIC12F615 and 1-wire BUS sensor Dallas DS18B20.
+Fan control with Microchip PIC12F615, 1-wire BUS sensor Dallas DS18B20, and n-channel mosfet IRLR/U2905PbF.

 This is a Microchip PIC12F615 with PWM at 10 Khz acting on various duty cycles, 0%, 15%, 30%, 45%, 60%, 75%, 90% and 100% depending on the temperature reading
 from 1-wire BUS Dallas DS18B20 temperature sensor.

+Logic Level N-CHANNEL MOSFET IRLR/U2905PbF is being used for the PWM gate pulse.
+Continuous Drain Current, VGS @10V 42A MAX rating.
+Gate-to-Source Voltage +-16V
+Gate Threshold Voltage MIN 1V MAX 2V, VDS = VGS , ID = 250µA
+RG = 3.4Ω, VGS = 5.0V

 * CONFIGURATION OF GPIO PINS
 ------------------------------